hirawatt/hirawatt/README.md

   </details>
 </details>

+---

+- 🔭 I’m currently working on [finance-tools](https://github.com/hirawatt/finance-tools)
+- 🌱 I’m currently learning Golang, Machine Learning for Quantitative Applications.
+- ⚡ Fun fact: You are moving at a speed of 1,670 km/h while reading this!

 <!--
-**hirawatt/hirawatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->